-- 1- Chlorine residual results in the table above represent averages of samples taken at the treatment plant Point-of-Entry location to the distribution system. - 2- TTHMs (trihalomethanes) include chloroform, bromodichloromethane, dibromochloromethane, and bromoform.
-HAA5 (haloacetic acids) include mono-, di-, and trichloroacetic acid, and mono- and di-bromoacetic acid). - 3- The level presented represents the 90th percentile of the 5 sites tested.
+- 1- Chlorine residual results in the table above represent averages of samples taken at the treatment plant Point-of-Entry location to the distribution system - 2- TTHMs (total trihalomethanes) include chloroform, bromodichloromethane, dibromochloromethane, and bromoform. - 3- The level presented represents the 90th percentile of the 5 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
-The action level for copper was not exceeded at any of the sites tested.
-The level presented represents the 90th percentile of five samples collected.
-The action level for lead was not exceeded at any of the five sites tested. - 4- (a) The State considers 50 pCi/L to be the level of concern for beta particles. (b) 30 μg/l of uranium is approximately 20.1 pCi/L. - 5- Sodium (mg/l): Water containing more than 20 mg/l of sodium should not be used for drinking by people on a severely restricted sodium diet.
-Water more than 270 mg/l of sodium should not be used for drinking by people on a moderately restricted diet. - 6- This chemical is part of a larger group of chemicals referred to as perfluoroalkyl substances (PFASs).
-PFAS are manmade chemicals that have been widely used in various consumer, commercial, and industrial products since the 1950s.
-These chemicals' unique properties make them resistant to heat, oil, stains, grease, and water and useful in a wide variety of everyday products.
-The numbers reported here is the running annual average of the monthly samples taken at entry point along with the range of detections.
+The 90th percentile is equal to or greater than 90% of the lead and copper values detected at your water system.
+The action level for lead was not exceeded at any of the sites tested.

+4- Sodium (mg/l): Water containing more than 20 mg/l of sodium should not be used for drinking by people on a severely restricted sodium diet.
+Water more than 270 mg/l of sodium should not be used for drinking by people on a moderately restricted diet.